aryanahamed/italy-rent-prediction/README.md

   - [Contributing](#contributing)
   - [License](#license)

-## Introduction
-This project is designed to help users estimate rental prices in Italy based on various factors such as location, property size, and amenities.
-The goal is to provide accurate predictions to assist both renters and property owners.

 ## Installation
 To get started with this project, clone the repository and install the necessary dependencies: